michael8rown/ansible/README.md

 You are also instructed to format the disk using (for example) `cfdisk /dev/vda`, and you are offered a recommended structure.
 The pattern I always use is:

 * select `gpt` as the label
-* create an EFI boot device at `/dev/vda1`
+* create a 1GB EFI `boot` partition
-* create a root device at `/dev/vda2`
+* create a 17GB `root` partition
-* and create a swap device at `/dev/vda3`
+* and create a 2GB `swap` partition

 ### Step 2: Base Installation

-Before continuing, run `lsblk` and note the names of the partitions you created at the end of **Step 1**.
+Before continuing, run `lsblk` and note the device locations of the partitions you created at the end of **Step 1**.
 The output will look something like this:

 ```
 $ lsblk